 That small change is a more loving and respectful way to speak to your discontent.
 Always attack the action, not the person that performed it.

 Conversation in marriage between the spouses is quite a tricky affair.
 Wrong placement or usage of words can make a big difference and contribute towards escalating a trivial matter into a prolonged feud between the partners.
 Poor choice of words during a conversation often acts as a catalyst for divorce.

 In marriage, you need to be wary of what and how you speak.

 Don’t: Bring on combative conversation at the wrong time

 There will be times within your marriage that you will need to have a heart to heart with your spouse.
 If they do something wrong, make a mental note of that transgression, and then bring it up at a time when emotions aren’t running high and you will both have time to talk.
 The most human thing to do is to react to their mistake immediately, but that often doesn’t solve the problem.
 Wait until you both have a level head and can discuss the issue like adults.

 Also, don’t bring up a conversation that will need time to develop as you’re both running out the door to work or some other engagement.
-This only leaves a cliffhanger to a conversation that could get worse as the day goes on.
+This only leaves a cliffhanger to a conversation in marriage that could get worse as the day goes on.
 Make sure you pick a point in time when you can both sit down and be honest and open without fear of running out of time.